tefdara/Wavecraft/README.md

 ## Troubleshooting

 1. **pip not found**: Make sure `pip` is installed.
 You might need to install or update it.
-2. **requirements.txt not found**: Ensure that the `requirements.txt` file exists in the root directory of `Wave Craft`.
+2. **requirements.txt not found**: Ensure that the `requirements.txt` file exists in the root directory of `Wavecraft`.

 ## License

-`Wave Craft` is licensed under the GNU General Public License v3.0.
+`Wavecraft` is licensed under the GNU General Public License v3.0.
 See the [LICENSE](LICENSE) file for more details.